yasir2000/openwrt-oldwiki-md/HotspotOpenvpnHowto.rst

 verb 3[[BR]]

-Using Linux you have to load the tunnel module.
+Using '''Linux''' you have to load the tunnel module.

     modprobe tun